Patient's Query

 Welcome to icliniq.com.

-I have gone through your history and your reports (attachment removed to protect patient identity).
-You are not symptomatic, ECG (echocardiogram) indicated a rhythm block.
-You are having a high-grade atrioventricular block which is the availability of the rhythm and not the blood flow.
-You have to assess the blood flow of heart by doing angiography.
-If the blood flow is good, the pacemaker will regularise your heartbeats.
-If there is a problem with the blood flow, it has to be tackled first as it can be a cause for this rhythm blockage.
-I hope this helps.
-Thank you.
+You are not symptomatic; however, the ECG (electrocardiogram) indicated a rhythm block.
+You are experiencing a high-grade atrioventricular block, which affects the rhythm but not necessarily the blood flow.
+To assess the blood flow to the heart, angiography is needed.
+If the blood flow is adequate, the pacemaker will help regulate your heartbeats.
+If there is an issue with the blood flow, that must be addressed first, as it could be the cause of this rhythm block.

-How can I regularise the rhythm block noninvasively?
+How can I regulate the rhythm block noninvasively?
 How can I assess the blood flow noninvasively?
-I will be doing a cardiac MRI and a CT of coronary arteries in the near future.
-Can the suggested tests be conducted soon after undergoing the above two tests?
-That is, with the same contrast material.
-I do not want to undergo a full-blown angiography.
+I will be undergoing a cardiac MRI and a CT scan of the coronary arteries in the near future.
+Can the suggested tests be conducted soon after these two tests, using the same contrast material?
+I would prefer not to undergo a full-blown angiography.

 Hello,